Apartment | 1 bedrooms | sleeps 2

 It's close to the station but also has easy parking.
 So a great touring base for visits to London, Brighton, Rye, Battle - castles, gardens, country houses and great coastal and woodland walking.
 If you love history, architecture, art, live music, gardens and nature, this is perfect for you.

-|Size:||Sleeps up to 2, 1 bedroom|
+|Size||Sleeps up to 2, 1 bedrooms|

-|Access:||Car not necessary|
+|Access||Car not necessary|

 |Notes||Pets welcome, No smoking at this property|

-|Luxuries:||Internet access, DVD player, Sea view|
+|Luxuries||Internet access, DVD player, Sea view|

-|General:||Central heating, TV, CD player, Wi-fi available|
+|General||Central heating, TV, CD player, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Furniture:||Double beds (1), Dining seating for 4, Lounge seating for 4|
+|Furniture||Double beds (1), Dining seats for 4, Lounge seats for 4|